abhishekajmera/Taiyo-Assignment/README.md

 ### 3) Get output

 I appended information from each of the webpages to an array and converted it to a dataframe.
-Output in the from of csv
+Output in the from of a csv file

  Paramters scraped: